Schedule

 ## Self-Evaluation

-I have completed all of the criteria and have therefore earned an A.
+I have completed the exercise and have therefore earned an A.

 ## Third-Party Assets